 Articulation Agreements: Articulation Agreements are formal agreements between two or more colleges and universities documenting the transfer policies for a specific academic program or degree in general.
 Please below for specific agreements with Appalachian.

 Mentors: We have both Transfer Student Mentors (current students who have been through the transfer process themselves!) and Faculty Transfer Mentors dedicated to help students through the transfer process - from the very beginning of applying for admissions all the way through to graduation!

-Transitional Support: Transfer Admissions and Engagement can answer your questions and provide support as you make the move to Boone.
+Transitional Support: Transfer Admissions and Engagement can answer your questions and provide support as you make the move to Boone, Hickory, or online.

 Non-Traditional Students: Our resources for non-traditional students assists this population transition to Appalachian.